The following deductions are available on Massachusetts state tax returns.

 You may claim a deduction for purchases of, or contributions made to an account in a pre-paid tuition program or a college savings program established by the Commonwealth.

 This deduction may not exceed $1,000 for individuals filing as Single, Married Filing Separately, or Head of Household.
 For individuals filing as Married Filing Jointly, this amount is $2,000.
+The deduction is subject to recapture if funds or distributions are used for anything other than qualified education expenses.

 To enter these deductions within the program, please go to: